JakeGWater/vpifg.com/source/about/contributing.rst

 #.
 Contribution which are not complete must be marked as `Work in Progress`_.
 #.
 External Links:

    #.
-Must go in the relevant :doc:`/resources` section.
+Must go in the relevant :doc:`/references` section.
 Use a `Citation <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#citations>`_ to cross-link from elsewhere.
    #. *Exception* studio pages (:doc:`/studios`) may use external links, including affiliate links.

 #.
 Embedding content, such as videos, figures, slides is encouraged and permitted.
 The content origin must be on our list of `Allowed Embedding Domains`_.
 #.
 Images must be hosted from vpifg.com
 #.
-Use `References for External Resources`_
+Use `References for External Content`_

 Allowed Embedding Domains
 --------------------------